fernandoluizjr/environment/README.md

 `gpg --gen-key`

 Choose a RSA key with 2048 bytes of size that never expires.
 Also insert a name and an e-mail for the key.
-Take note of the fingerprint generated and modify the apt::source resource in lojavirtual web.pp
+Take notes of the fingerprint generated and modify the apt::source resource in the lojavirtual's web.pp manifest.

 Export the key into the repository directory: